Pradeep23-01/Flask-Resnet50-Image-Recognition/README.md

 # Model-Deployment-
 In this repository I have uploaded implementations of some model deployment using flask, streamlit.
 (Will be updating it)

-Streamlit API for datasets and models accuracy - https://streamlit-heroku-dataset-model.herokuapp.com/
+Streamlit API for datasets and models accuracy - https://streamlit-heroku-dataset-model.herokuapp.com/ (Currently not Active)

 Resnet 50 is a convolutional neural network architecture that has been widely used for image classification tasks.
 It has 50 layers and has achieved state-of-the-art performance on various benchmark datasets.